-Course No. Course Title Course No. of Credits Туре Theory Practical Total 19MPSP107 Practical - II : Personality and Personal Development P - 2 0 2 2 Learning Objectives To familiarize students to psychological tests To apply theoretical knowledge in practice To enhance the professional skills of the stud those assess personality
+Course No. Course Title Course No. of Credits Course Title Type Theory Practical Total 19MPSP107 Practical - II : Personality and Personal Development P-2 0 2 2 Learning Objectives To familiarize students to psychological test.
+To apply theoretical knowledge in practice.
+To enhance the professional skills of the stu s personality